rkalendar/Repeater/README.md

-## REPEATER2
+## REPEATER
-## Genome-wide tool for rapid de novo identification and visualisation of interspersed and tandem repeats.
+## Genome-wide tool for rapid de novo identification, profiling and visualisation of interspersed and tandem repeats.

 ## Author
 Ruslan Kalendar